Recep Tayyip Erdoğan university diploma controversy

-During Recep Tayyip Erdoğan's campaign for presidency in 2014 and throughout his presidency, there were numerous claims that he didn't graduate from a university and therefore he is ineligible to be President of Turkey, because he was not a university graduate.
+During then Turkish prime minster Recep Tayyip Erdoğan's first campaign for presidency in 2014 and throughout his presidency, there were numerous claims that he didn't graduate from a university and therefore he is ineligible to be President of Turkey, because he was not a university graduate.
 Similar claims have also been made about Erdogan's high school diploma.
 These claims refer to Article 101 of the Turkish constitution stating that presidential candidates are required to have completed their tertiary education.
 The article however doesn't narrow down tertiary education to universities only, allowing other options such as trade schools and colleges.

 Erdoğan's degree is publicly accessible and viewable at Marmara University's online diploma department.

 Accusations

 In June 2016, Ömen Faruk Eminağaoğlu, former chairmen of YARSAV and leader of the communist People's Liberation Party, had requested from the Supreme Election Council (YSK) to carry out an investigation on the "use of forged official documents".
 He also called for the Ankara's Chief Public Prosecutor to begin an investigation if such an investigation was not carried out.
 YSK unanimously rejected the case upon reviewing.
 YSK decided that since Erdoğan presented a notarized university degree during the presidential election process, the examination beyond this does not fall within the scope of the YSK's mandate.
 Erdoğan responded to accusations by saying "The school I registered, was educated and graduated is clear, my classmates are clear.
 Also, the university administration made a formal explanation.
 Despite all this, some people still insistently continue to bring up this issue" and asked Mehmet Emin Arat, rector of the Marmara University to release his diploma information.
 Marmara University released a statement stating that claims of Erdoğan having a fake diploma have no evidence. ÜNİVDER (University Faculty Members Association) criticized rectorate of Marmara University for denying the fake diploma allegations without sharing any documents, while it was expected for them to release a copy of the diploma of Erdoğan and stated that there isn't any evidence for Erdoğan's graduation from any university.